 A parcel refers to any small package.
 How small does a package have to be to classify as a parcel?
 At what size does a package require LTL shipping?
 We’ll go over the difference between parcel and LTL shipping.

 Every carrier has its own classification for defining a parcel.
-Typically, the package cannot exceed 150 pounds, though some services cap that weight at 70 pounds.
+Typically, the package can’t exceed 150 pounds, although some shippers cap that weight at 70 pounds.
 Dimensional limits apply as well.
 The parcel must also be small enough for a single person to haul it by hand.

 For parcels, you can make shipping arrangements with nationally recognized carriers, such as UPS and FedEx.
 These companies also offer overnight and weekend delivery.
-LTL shipment usually doesn’t offer expedited services since your freight is one of many in the truck.
+LTL shipment, by contrast, usually doesn’t offer expedited services since your freight is one of many in the truck.

-If you have a small and time-sensitive freight, see if you can reduce its weight and size so it falls under the parcel designation.
-If this is not possible, then consider a dedicated truck transport or carrier van.
+If you have small, time-sensitive freight, see if you can reduce its weight and size so it falls under the parcel designation.
+If this isn’t possible, consider using a dedicated truck transport or carrier van.

-LTL is the economical option if you have multiple small packages headed in the same direction.
+LTL is the more affordable option if you have multiple small packages headed in the same direction.
 In this case, consolidate the packages into a single pallet.
-This is far more cost effective than sending multiple parcels individually.
-Select this option if the packages all have the same destination or destinations along the truck’s route.
+This is much more cost effective than sending multiple parcels individually.

 Serving the manufacturing industry in the U.S., Canada and Mexico